cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 `latest_height()`, etc.

 * Latest client state **MUST NOT** be frozen
-* Latest consensus state **MUST** be within the trusting period of the latest client state
 * Received update message including verification proofs **MUST** successfully be decoded into the domain types
-* Clients **MUST** ensure that the planned last height of the current revision is somehow encoded in the proof verification process.
+* Clients **MUST** only accept upgrades at the planned last height of the current revision which is somehow encoded in the proof verification process.
   This prevents premature upgrades, as the counterparty may cancel or modify upgrade plans before the last planned height.

 Any other requisite beyond the above rules are considered client-specific.
 Next, we go through the upgrade process for Tendermint clients to justify the logic